 People watch at the iconic Café de Flore

 Cap off the afternoon with a glass of wine en terrasse at Café de Flore, one of the oldest coffeehouses in Paris.
-I loved learning about the history of Café de Flore and its neighbor Les Deux Magots in season 1 (episode 6) thanks to the handsome professor that Emily meets.
+Viewers learn about the history of Café de Flore and its neighbor Les Deux Magots in Season 1 (episode 6), thanks to the handsome professor that Emily meets.
 This spot is one of the best for people watching.
-And who knows, maybe you’ll strike up an interesting conversation too.
+And who knows, maybe you’ll strike up an interesting conversation, too.

 Day 3: Chase romance and rooftops

 According to Mindy, Rue de l’Abreuvoir holds the title of being the “prettiest street in Paris” — and with good reason.
 The winding street looks like it’s straight out of a fairytale, with its vine-covered walls, cobblestone sidewalks and imposing Sacre Coeur in the background.
 It’s also the (perfect) spot for one of Emily’s marketing campaigns in Season 1 (episode 5).